TEIC/TEIGarage/README.md

 Further information on the code structure of MEIGarage and TEIGarage can be found [here](https://github.com/Edirom/MEIGarage/blob/main/doc/code-structure.md).

+A running instance of TEIGarage can be found at [teigarage.tei-c.org](https://teigarage.tei-c.org/).

 # Installation

 ## Installing with Docker